 And yet, it can be the most difficult.
 How often do we turn this wisdom around?

-I’m smiling as I’m writing this because I recall the many times I’ve had to struggle to keep my mouth closed when someone else is talking, all the while praying this scripture for the Lord’s help silently.
+I can relate because I’ve had to struggle to keep my mouth closed when someone else is talking, all the while praying this scripture for the Christ Jesus’ help silently!

 Sometimes just the act of clarifying what the person said can ease tensions.